A senator wants to ban middle seats after finding himself on a packed flight during the pandemic

 “These airlines are only flying because we’re subsidizing them, because we think they’re essential,” Merkley said.
 “If they’re essential, then we should do everything we can to make them safe for the people who are using them.”

-American Airlines declined The Post’s request for comment on Merkley’s announcement.
-Katherine Estep — communications director for trade association Airlines for America, which advocates on behalf of most of the country’s major airlines, including American — said in an emailed statement to The Post that U.S. airlines are notifying passengers if social distancing won’t be feasible on their flight.
+In response to Merkley’s tweet, American Airlines shared a statement with The Post last week that said: “We have multiple layers of protection in place for those who fly with us, including required face coverings, enhanced cleaning procedures, and a pre-flight COVID-19 symptom checklist — and we’re providing additional flexibility for customers to change their travel plans, as well.”
+On the topic of the middle seat bill specifically, they referred questions to Airlines for America, a trade association representing most of the country’s major airlines, including American.
+Katherine Estep, the group’s communications director, said in an emailed statement to The Post that U.S. airlines are notifying passengers if social distancing won’t be feasible on their flight.

-With the Senate currently out of session, Merkley says his team is trying to understand what leverage they have on the airlines as it crafts the bill.
+With the Senate out of session, Merkley says his team is trying to understand what leverage they have on the airlines as it crafts the bill.

 “The money that’s already been lent out to airlines may be under a contractual form that is hard to modify, but I’m sure there are other strategies, other incentives or penalties that might be possible if the airlines choose to [book full flights]," Merkley said.

-Note: Correction: A previous version of this article stated that American Airlines declined to comment for the piece.
-The airline provided a comment regarding the senator’s tweet, and referred questions about the proposed bill specifically to Airlines for America.